Help us improve your experience.

 Recovery of Junos OS

-In case of failed software installation or a failure after installing Junos OS, such as the CLI not working, you can recover the failed software.
+In case of a failed software installation or a failure after installing Junos OS, such as the CLI not working, you can recover the failed software.
 You can recover the software by installing Junos OS and remove the existing Junos OS image to install a new image.

 Recovering from a Failed Software Installation